endymion1818/deliciousreverie/src/pages/post/freelancing-options-suggestions.md

 4. Build in a hosting and maintenance model for residual income.
 All technology needs to be maintained, if it isn't it'll break down sooner than it should.
 Sell that idea to your customers.
 If you can aim to get 20-40% of revenue this way, your life will be much easier.

 5. Build in a support model.
 Clients will often come to you for small updates or content updates (even if they have a cms!), because either they don't have the skill or the time to do it.
 Arrange a regular fee for those who come to you on this basis.
 And charge a high minimum 1-hour fee for those who don't (to push them towards the regular maintenance).

+6. Hire an accountant as soon as you can afford to do so.
+They can keep on top of things like taxes, late invoices and they'll find out where you can claim or save money.

+That's it!
+At least, I can't think of anything else right now ...
+I hope that's useful to someone.